neondatabase/website/content/docs/manage/users.md

 1. Navigate to the [Neon Console](https://console.neon.tech).
 2. Select a project.
 3. Select **Settings** > **Users**.
+4. Select a branch to view users in the branch.
-4. Click the delete icon for the user you want to delete.
+5. Click the delete icon for the user you want to delete.
-5. On the delete user dialog, click **Delete**.
+6. On the delete user dialog, click **Delete**.

 ## Reset a password